 |

-In the real world Software design is a complicated, expensive
+In the real world software design is a complicated, expensive

 process with many different scales and scopes of work and few